The physics case for neutrino-neutrino collisions: Experimental Setup

-To be more practical, we consider the neutrino neutrino collision profile as shown in Fig.~\ref{fig:lumi}, where muon beams flying the linear path (symbolized by $L_l$ to $L_0$, where $L_0$ is a cut-off parameter defined by the muon beam size ) radiate neutrinos approximately along a cone with polar angle as $\theta\sim {\rm M}_\mu/{\rm E}_\mu$, i.e., the muon mass and energy ratio .
-We then estimate the instantaneous luminosity for neutrino neutrino collisions as below:
+To be more practical, we consider the neutrino-neutrino collision profile as shown in Fig.~\ref{fig:lumi}, where muon beams flying the linear path (symbolized by $L_l$ to $L_0$, where $L_0$ is a cut-off parameter defined by the muon beam size ) radiate neutrinos approximately along a cone with polar angle as $\theta\sim {\rm M}_\mu/{\rm E}_\mu$, i.e., the muon mass and energy ratio .
+We then estimate the instantaneous luminosity for neutrino-neutrino collisions as below:

-with $L_l\tan\theta\sim r_s$, and there appears as an enhanced factor of $\ln(L_l/L_0)/2\sim 2-5$, and thus can further increase the instantaneous luminosity for neutrino neutrino collisions.
+with $L_l\tan\theta\sim r_s$, and there appears as an enhanced factor of $\ln(L_l/L_0)/2\sim 2-5$, and thus can further increase the instantaneous luminosity for neutrino-neutrino collisions.
 Note $L_0$ is a cut-off parameter in above integration formula and defined by the muon beam size, which can be at the order of 1-10 cm and thus may relax the stringent requirement on beam cooling of the nominal muon collider being pursued.

-Notice in the integration, dominating contributions comes from (1) where neutrinos are radiated along the direction of $\theta$, while the contributions from the off-axis regions (2,3) can be approximated with the energy spread function as shown in Ref.~\cite{Yang:2022qgs} to be included in MadGraph for simulations.
+Notice in the integration, dominating contributions comes from (1) where neutrinos are radiated along the direction of $\theta$, while the contributions from the off-axis regions (2,3) can be approximated with the energy spread function as shown in Ref.~\cite{Yang:2022qgs} to be included in \MGMCatNLO~\cite{Alwall:2014hca} for simulations.
 The above estimation should serve as a reasonable estimation, although it may work worse for off-shell production with dominating contributions from asymmetric beam scenarios, where detailed Monte-Carlo studies are necessary.

-Although the above estimated instantaneous luminosity for neutrino neutrino collisions is a small number, however, to reach the discovery threshold of neutrino antineutrino annihilation process $\nue \nuae \rightarrow \PZ$ to be discussed below, a tiny integrated luminosity of about $10^{-5}$\fbinv~is needed, i.e., several days or weeks of data taking.
+Although the above estimated instantaneous luminosity for neutrino-neutrino collisions is a small number, however, to reach the discovery threshold of neutrino antineutrino annihilation process $\nue \nuae \rightarrow \PZ$ to be discussed below, a tiny integrated luminosity of about $10^{-5}$\fbinv~is needed, i.e., several days or weeks of data taking.